MadMartian/hydrazine-path-finding/README.md

 new instance for each path-finding operation.

 ### Path-finding Scheduling
-There are three different ways to refine how much computing resources are allocated to a particular entity's path-finding object through what is called a scheduling priority, namely `low`, `high` and `extreme`.
+There are four different ways to refine how much computing resources are allocated to a particular entity's path-finding object through what is called a scheduling priority, namely `low`, `medium`, high` and `extreme`.
 The higher the scheduling priority the more fluid the path-finding operation at the expense of CPU utilization.
 It is conventional to set this priority according to the type of pathing entity upon construction time, although the priority can be changed at any time:

     // For animals
     final HydrazinePathFinder animalPathFinder = new HydrazinePathFinder(myCow, myWorld);